dart-lang/site-www/src/_guides/libraries/index.md

 ## Native platform libraries

-The following table lists all of the Dart core libraries that work on the [Dart native platform](/platforms) (AOT- and JIT-compiled code).
+The following table lists the Dart core libraries that work on the [Dart native platform](/platforms) (AOT- and JIT-compiled code).

 <div class="table-wrapper" markdown="1">